andrewhoulbrook/benfords-law/README.md

 ## Other Usage Information

 It is left to the user to control and normalise the dataset that the script will run on.
-For exmaple, the user should control for negative numbers in the dataset prior to running the script.
+For example, the user should control for negative numbers in the dataset prior to running the script.
 This will most likely be a common pre-processing task for accountancy data.

 ## Test Data